-January 6 is the 79th anniversary of the death of Arsenal’s greatest manager, Herbert Chapman.
-If you doubt that he is Arsenal’s greatest, and think the current incumbent is greater, consider this: Herbert Chapman was far and away the best manager of his generation worldwide, without any shadow of doubt.
+January 6 is the anniversary of the death in 1934 of Arsenal’s greatest manager, Herbert Chapman.
+If you doubt that he is Arsenal’s greatest, consider this: Herbert Chapman was far and away the best manager of his generation worldwide, without any shadow of doubt.
 He is in all probability the greatest ever, so far ahead of his time was he.

-Is Arsène Wenger the greatest manager of his generation?
-No. Alex Ferguson clearly has a far superior record, and there may well be others in other countries greater than Arsène – how many different clubs has Mourinho won leagues with now?
-If Arsène is not the greatest of his generation, how can he be our greatest ever?
+How can I say Chapman is the greatest ever?
 In a way the debate is similar to ‘Who is the greatest player ever?’
 Is it Messi?
-In a sense he is the greatest because he is the best now, when football is the most advanced we have known it.
+In a sense he is the greatest because he is the best now (though C Ronaldo fans may disagree), when football is the most advanced we have known it.
 He is standing on the shoulders of those who developed and advanced the game before him.
 What influence has he had on football?
 What has he changed, apart from a few stats in books?
 Not much.
-Similarly Arsène Wenger and every modern manager know things that were unheard of in Herbert Chapman’s day (though many of them he worked out) because now we all know them, but that doesn’t necessarily make them greater than him.
+Similarly Arsène Wenger and every modern manager know things that were unheard of in Herbert Chapman’s day (though many of them he worked out), because now a lot of it is common knowledge, but that doesn’t necessarily make modern managers greater than Chapman.
 One day I’ll get round to writing a full blog post about this, but In summary: Messi – great; Pele – greater.

 And similarly: Wenger – great; Chapman – greater.
 To prove the point, here are some more of the great(er) man’s words, from the book ‘Herbert Chapman on Football’.